Instead of Another Mobile Device or Video Game, Consider

 Kids get their first cell phone by age 12, and more than a third of them have smart phones.
 Nine out of 10 teens have a computer and 97 percent of 12- to 17-year-olds play video games.
 More than half the homes in the United States have a fairly new video game console.

-“It’s great that our kids have access to technology, but I talk to a lot of grandparents who say they simply don’t enjoy giving their grandkids tech gifts during the holiday season,” says Ted Bernstein, founder of Life Insurance Concepts, Inc. (www.lifeinsuranceconcepts.com
+“It’s great that our kids have access to technology, but I talk to a lot of grandparents who say they simply don’t enjoy giving their grandkids tech gifts during the holiday season,” says Ted Bernstein, founder of Life Insurance Concepts, Inc. (www.lifeinsuranceconcepts.com).
+“They want to give something their grandkids will treasure; something they’ll remember for a long time.”

 That has become more challenging as kids, along with the rest of us, come to rely more and more on technology for everything -- from communication to entertainment to telling the time.